Instructions for Posting

 Impending deadlines relevant to AAS members are published in our online Calendar.

 Astronomy-related meetings, conferences, workshops, and other events are published in our online Calendar.
+Inclusion of events on the AAS Calendar is for viewer information only and does not imply endorsement by the American Astronomical Society.

 Ads for astronomy-related jobs and fellowships are published in the AAS Job Register; see "How to Submit a Job Ad."